REASON FOR POLICY

-HIRES: A background check is required for all full-time, part-time, volunteer,
+A background check is required for all potential full-time, part-time, volunteer and temporary employees.

-- In some cases, new hires may start work before the background check has been initiated or completed.
+In some cases, a candidate may start work before a background check has been initiated or completed.
 Continued employment is contingent upon the satisfactory results of the background check.

 - Once a candidate has been identified

-for hire a background check consent form is sent by Human Resources to the new
+for hire, Human Resources sends a background check consent form to the candidate.

 - Human Resources initiates the